canifty/Hokkabaz/Hokkabaz/README.md

 ## Important: Sound Setup

-This app is designed to use different instrument sounds through soundfonts, but there are API compatibility issues with the current AudioKit version.
+This app is designed to use different instrument sounds through soundfonts, but there are API compaibility issues with the current AudioKit version.
 Here are your options:

 ### Basic Usage (Available Now)